CNES/cars/docs/source/usage.rst

                     },

             .. note::
-                When `save_points_cloud_as_laz` is activated, multiple Laz files are saved, corresponding to each processed terrain tiles.
+                When `save_intermediate_data` is activated, multiple Laz and csv files are saved, corresponding to each processed terrain tiles.
                 Please, see the section :ref:`merge_laz_files` to merge them into one single file.
-                `save_points_cloud_by_pair` parameter enables saving by input pair.
+                `save_by_pair` parameter enables saving by input pair.
 The csv/laz name aggregates row, col and corresponding pair key.

         .. tab:: Point Cloud outliers removing